El hombre del traje gris: Style and production

-In "El hombre del traje gris", Joaquín Sabina started showing a darker and more nostalgic side, in fact, except from some exceptions, the most of the songs reflect feelings of loneliness, sadness, languor and lethargy.
-A clear example of those feelings shown in this release is the first song extracted as maxi single, entitled "Eva tomando el sol" (Eva having a sunbath), a melancholic ballad in which Sabina remembers a brief love story during his exile years in London, a story in which the singer gives some details about their daily lives with some references to the Adan and Eva passage of the Bible.
+In "El hombre del traje gris", Joaquín Sabina started showing a darker and more nostalgic side, except from some exceptions, most of the songs reflect feelings of loneliness, sadness, languor and lethargy.
+A clear example of those feelings shown in this release is the first song extracted as maxi single, entitled "Eva tomando el sol" (Eva Sunbathing), a melancholic ballad in which Sabina remembers a brief love story during his exile years in London, a story in which the singer gives some details about their daily lives with some references to the Adan and Eva passage of the Bible.

 The following single was the hit song "Una de romanos" (A film about Roman soldiers), a song that tells a personal story about a childhood romance inside a cinema hall while watching a film that was set in the Roman Empire.
 The popularity of this song was so high that, as happened with the previous album, it was recorded a promotional video.

 The next maxi single was by far, the most popular track of this album, which had the title of "¿Quién me ha robado el mes de abril?"
 (Who has stolen the month of April?) a song where the feelings of sadness are even more intense.
 In fact, the singer describes, in this song, a landscape of desperation with some real stories that show the real feelings of the ones who have lost all their hopes.

 The fourth single from this album was the song "Rap del optimista" (The rap of the optimistic guy).
 This song, which is the ending track of the album, had a much more cheerful tone in comparison with the rest of the tracklist.
 It talks about the Spanish music scene during the 1980s and the radical style changes from Rock music to the most mainstream pop that some singers and bands used to make in order to boost their sales.

 As an interesting fact, some of the songs of this album were used in the soundtrack of the film "Sinatra", directed by Paco Betríu and starred by Alfredo Landa.
 Sabina also made a short cameo appearance in this film.